0xor1/rpsweb/README.md

 A simple game project written with [**Angular**](https://angularjs.org/), [**Require**](http://requirejs.org/) and [**SASS**](http://sass-lang.com/) on the client side and [**Go**](http://golang.org/) with [**Gorilla Toolkit**](http://www.gorillatoolkit.org/) on the server side.
 The project is configured as a true single page web app in that the build scripts will concat and minify all the css and js files and then inline them into the index.html file.
-The project comes chock full with goodies:
+The project comes with:

 * Automated build and testing tasks
-* Server side unit tests
-* Client side unit tests
+* Unit tests
 * End-to-End tests

 The app can be built into a standalone server.exe to run on any machine, it also comes with a preconfigured app.yaml file